nintervik/2D-Particle-System/docs/README.md

 Another important thing that I want to remark is that the way I'm going to explain how to implement the system is not unique and probably not the best.
 There are a lot of ways to do it and professional people that knows a lot more that I do.
 If you want to learn more about this topic I encourage you to check the [references](https://nintervik.github.io/2D-Particle-System/#references) that helped me doing this.

+We will have somehting like this at the of this tutorial:

+---put gif here---

 Well, without further delay let's get into playing with these particles!

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)